AUEB-BALab/ExamQuestionnaireScanner/README.md

 and increase the values as much as possible.

 ## How to
-This is a quick guide for the necessary steps for autograding the exams.
+This is a step by step guide for using this tool.

 ### Scan the exam sheets
 - The first step of the grading process is the exam papers' scanning.
 The files generated from the scan process can be PDF files or image files.